Employer of Record in Lithuania

 Notice Period in Lithuania

-After one year of employment, employees are entitled to a two-month notice period, reduced to one month for those employed less than a year.
+After one year of employment, employees are entitled to a one-month notice period, reduced to two weeks for those employed less than a year.
 Special considerations apply to:

 • Adoptive parents of children below 14